The Stand-In’s Routine

 If you are onto a new scene, keep in mind that you may be standing in for a different actor, and/or you may need to change your color cover.

-Once you’ve been wrapped for the day, you turn in your color cover to wardrobe and get your voucher back.
-On your voucher, you make sure to check off “Stand-In” or write it in the notes.
+When you hear word you’ve been wrapped for the day, you turn in your color cover to wardrobe and get your voucher back if you had to excchange it.
+On your voucher, you make sure “Stand-In” is checked off.
 The background PA will sign you out in holding, or if you are a regular stand-in, the 2nd 2nd AD may sign you out on set.
+If you are working with digital vouchers, you may get a text or email with your voucher to approve.

 If you are a regular stand-in on the production, at this time you might take a look at the prelim or callsheet for the next day to have a sense of what the next day looks like.
 Otherwise, you’re out.